Apurv3027/Nodejs-Auth-Apis/README.md

 ## API Documentation

 Interactive API documentation is available via Swagger UI.
+Use the following links to explore and test all authentication APIs directly from your browser:
 - Development URL: http://localhost:3000/api-docs/
 - Production URL: https://nodejs-auth-apis-i66p.onrender.com/api-docs/
-Use these endpoints to explore and test all authentication APIs directly from your browser.
+Once the server is running locally or deployed, open the respective URL in your browser to access the full API reference.

 ## API Endpoints